dannsam/xenko-docs/manual/input/pointers.md

 > [!Note] Pointer events are listed in chronological order (time of the event).

 ##Use Multi-Touch
-**To manage Multi-Touch** functionality use [Input.MultiTouchEnabled](xref="SiliconStudio.Xenko.Input.InputManager.MultiTouchEnabled") property.
+**To active Multi-Touch** functionality use [Input.MultiTouchEnabled](xref="SiliconStudio.Xenko.Input.InputManager.MultiTouchEnabled") property.

 It gets or sets a Boolean value (true/false) indicating if simultaneous multiple finger touches are enabled or not.
-If Multi-touch is disabled, Xenko triggers events of only one finger at a time.
+If Multi-touch is disabled, Xenko triggers events only for the first finger which touched the screen.

 **Syntax**: ``public abstract bool MultiTouchEnabled { get; set; }``